Inpatient vs. Outpatient Rehab: Understanding the Difference

-Just as with inpatient rehab, the length of time you spend in outpatient care will depend upon your needs and situation.
-Outpatient care tends to last longer than inpatient rehab, and outpatient care may become less intensive over time.
-For example, patients in outpatient rehab may begin attending appointments three or four days a week, and over time, reduce to one or two appointments per week.
+Just as with inpatient rehab, the length of time you spend in outpatient care will depend on your needs and situation.
+Outpatient care tends to last longer than inpatient rehab, and it may become less intensive over time.
+For example, patients in outpatient rehab may begin attending appointments three or four days a week and reduce to one or two appointments per week over time.

 Inpatient vs. Outpatient Rehab Success Rates